-Innsbruck is a beautiful capital city in Austrian Tyrol region.
-Tyrol is a region amidst the Alps with an enchanting mountain landscape, breathtaking scenery, romantic lakes and long hiking trails.
+Innsbruck is a beautiful capital city in the Austrian Tyrol region.
+Tyrol is a region amidst the Alps with an enchanting mountain landscape, breathtaking scenery, romantic lakes, and long hiking trails.
 It is a popular destination in summer as well as winter.
 The south and east Tyrol lies in Austria and Innsbruck is its capital.
 Innsbruck is also the largest city in Austria and is surrounded by beautiful Alps ranges.

 Innsbruck is very easily accessible by plane, train and by car.
 We visited the city during late spring.
 The weather was pleasant with warm days and cold nights.
 This is the best time to visit Innsbruck as it is not yet flooded with the tourists.
 Winter is long gone and mountains are covered in green blankets.

 Though Innsbruck is quite a big city, the central old town can be explored on foot.
 We had a car and we parked it outside the city center and walked along Museum-street.
 The first destination – Tyrolean state museum was on the right-hand side.
 It is open from Tuesday to Sunday from 9 to 5.
 The main collection includes Historic collections from the Roman era to early middle ages, Arts and crafts from Gothic to modern time and many more.